jayjanssen/simplefin-ynab/README.md

 ## Contributing

-I'm happy to merge PRs that don't break my process.
+I'm happy to merge PRs that improve the script provided it doesn't break things for me.

 ## Wishlist